null Skip to main content

 5th Feb 2025

-Pepper spray is a popular non-lethal self-defense tool, providing a quick and effective way to deter an attacker.
-But if you're considering using pepper spray for personal safety, you may wonder: How far does pepper spray shoot?
-The range of pepper spray can vary based on factors like the type of spray, the canister size, and the wind conditions.
-In this blog, we'll dive into the details of pepper spray range and how far it can shoot, and we will introduce a related self-defense tool—the gun that shoots pepper spray bullets.
+Pepper spray is a popular non-lethal self-defense tool, offering a fast and effective way to deter an attacker.
+If you’re considering it for personal safety, you might ask, “how far does pepper spray shoot?”
+The range can vary depending on factors such as the type of spray, canister size, and wind conditions.

 Key Highlights: